 As the largest food bank in Alabama we have always operated under the ethos that the impact of every donation and gift must be maximized.
 There is simply no room for inefficiency.
 As with most nonprofit entities we are involved in a year-round effort to offset operational costs.

-Our commitment to the stewardship of the support entrusted to us has been verified externally, and lauded for transparent financial documentation and fiscal responsibility.
-Our annual administrative and operating costs represent a mere 3% of our net value.
-In other words, 97% of our funding goes directly to support our mission of combating hunger.
-This figure is derived by an independent accountant using standard nonprofit food bank bookkeeping practices, which include inventory valuations.
+Our annual Management & General and Fundraising costs represent a mere 1.6% of our net value.
+In other words, 98.4% of our funding goes directly to support our mission.
+This figure is derived by an independent accountant using standard non-profit food bank bookkeeping practices, which include inventory valuations.

 However, at MAFB we go a step further to provide a truly transparent evaluation of our commitment to efficiency.
 So, we always run the numbers again - this time without including inventory valuations.
-The results reported within our Annual Report, show that MAFB still operates with just 16 percent of our net value (minus millions in inventory) going to annual administrative and operating costs.
+The results reported show MAFB still operates with just 15.8% of our net value (minus millions in inventory) going to Management

 Regardless of which equation you use MAFB finances and transparency set the standard.
 GuideStar Exchange once again declared us to be a, “Gold Participant: This organization is aGold-level GuideStar Exchange participant, demonstrating its commitment to transparency.”
 In FY-14 MAFB also received the highest rating of 4 - Stars specifically for sound fiscal management and commitment to accountability and transparency from Charity Navigator.